Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Formal local WKB

 to which we get two solutions $\del s_0=\pm \sqrt{t}$.
 The important feature of the WKB method is that knowing $\hat{t}(z,h)=\sum_i h^i t^{(i)}(z)$ to all orders, we get all $s_i$ (for $i>0$) recursively from $s_0$.
-For example the $h$-term of \eqref{Schroedinger-WKB} reads $2\del s_0\del s_1+\del^2 s_0-t^{(1)}=0$.
-In general the equation for $s_i$ is Eventually, we get two fundamental formal solutions, one for each choice of $\del s_0$; this is in compliance with the fact that the Schr\"{o}dinger equation is of second order.
+For example, the $h$-term of \Cref{Schroedinger-WKB} reads $2\del s_0\del s_1+\del^2 s_0-t^{(1)}=0$.
+In general, the equation for $s_i$ is Eventually, we get two fundamental formal solutions, one for each choice of $\del s_0$; this is in compliance with the fact that the Schr\"{o}dinger equation is of second order.
 The integration constants for the $s_i$ can be absorbed in an overall factor (a formal power series in $h$) which scales the fundamental solutions. \end{example}

-In general, plugging in the WKB ansatz \eqref{WKB-ansatz} into the differential equation \eqref{Eq:equa-diff}, the lowest order term gives a non-linear differential equation for $s_0$ and all other $s_i$ for $i>0$ are recursively determined from $s_0$.
+In general, plugging in the WKB ansatz \eqref{WKB-ansatz} into the differential equation \eqref{Eq:equa-diff}, the lowest order term gives a non-linear differential equation for $s_0$.
+All other $s_i$ for $i>0$ are then recursively determined from $s_0$.
 The equation for $s_0$ reads

 This is a so-called \emph{Hamilton--Jacobi equation} .
-This equation has a nice interpretation in symplectic geometry, giving a general solution scheme \cite[Chapter 9]{arnold-class-mechanics}.
+This equation has a nice interpretation in symplectic geometry, giving a general solution scheme \cite[Chap.
+9]{arnold-class-mechanics}.